allisonlevine/lets-get-this-bread/README.md

 To get node: https://nodejs.org/en/download/ (download the installer for your system!)
 You need node to run the npm (node package manager) scripts to run this code base.

-You'll also want a code editor, though it's not necessary it makes live easier.
+You'll also want a code editor, though it's not necessary it makes life easier.
 I use VSCode found here: https://code.visualstudio.com/

 ## Getting started